Crystal Serenity

-Crystal Serenity is a cruise ship owned by Crystal Cruises before the line went out business.
-Crystal Serenity was built in 2003 by STX Europe in St. Nazaire.
+Crystal Serenity is a cruise ship owned by Crystal Cruises.
+Crystal Serenity was built in 2003 by Chantiers de l'Atlantique in St. Nazaire.
 She operated together with her older fleetmate, Crystal Symphony, offering around the world voyages.

 Concept and construction

 Crystal Serenity was ordered from Chantiers de l'Atlantique on 7 November 2000.
 The keel of Crystal Serenity was laid on 13 June 2002 and she was launched on 10 August 2002 being completed on 30 June 2003.
 She was formally named on 3 July 2003, by Dame Julie Andrews, in Southampton, United Kingdom.

 The lead designer of Crystal Serenity was Robert Tillberg of Tillberg Design.
 The other designers were the Italian Garroni Designers Company, Japanese Okada & Associates, American Nix Firestone Associates and II by IV design Associates, British Stephenjohn Design and was internally designed by Brennan Beer Gorman Monk (BBGM) of New York.

 In November 2018 she emerged from an extensive redesign at Lloyd Werft Bremerhaven.